jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Verify that when a user correctly enters a valid input in all fields and clicks on the add flight button, the form submits, and the flight is added to the database and the user is redirected to the flights page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks on the add flight button, the form submits, the flight is added to the database and the user is redirected to the flights page.
 A toast also appears informing the user that the flight has been successfully added.

     - Outcome: Pass